Rasmus Peetson

-Rasmus Peetson (born 3 May 1995) is an Estonian professional footballer who plays as a midfielder for Meistriliiga club FCI Levadia and the Estonia national team.
+Rasmus Peetson (born 3 May 1995) is an Estonian professional footballer who plays as a midfielder for Meistriliiga club Levadia, which he captains, and the Estonia national team.

 International career

 Peetson made his senior international debut for Estonia on 11 January 2019, in a 2–1 friendly win over Finland.
 On 19 November 2022 he scored his first goal for the national team, scoring the final goal in a 2-0 2022 Baltic Cup win against Lithuania.